City of Ottawa looks to speed up planning approvals to meet new provincial timelines | CBC News

 "My hope is that the development industry understands that the department is supposed to be self-funding," Leiper said.
 "We need more people and a fee increase is unavoidable in that context."

-Jason Burggraaf, executive director of the Greater Ottawa Home Builders' Association, said the need to hire more staff is "definitely there," and he urged the city to find out what is impeding the approval process.
+The executive director of the Greater Ottawa Home Builders' Association said the need to hire more staff is "definitely there" and urged the city to find out what is impeding the approval process.

-"If the investment is going to be made, we need to hit those faster timelines," he said, noting that insurance and other carrying costs can balloon into five- or six- figures "the longer a proposal sits on a desk."
+"If the investment is going to be made, we need to hit those faster timelines," said Jason Burggraaf, noting that insurance and other carrying costs can balloon into five or six figures "the longer a proposal sits on a desk."

 The threat of costly refunds is merely an incentive to improve service, he added.